uvilla-teaching/cse380/lectures/08_AdvancedBuildSystems_UserMode/cmake-hdf5/README.md

 ls $HOME/sw/hdf5
 ```

-# How can I see this options?
+# How can I see these options?

 Use `cmake -L`